Bannockburn Shiraz 2015

 - Tasting Notes

-- Largely whole bunch fermentation, on skins for about 4 weeks.
-Pressed to tank, settled overnight then racked to puncheons for élevage.
+- 20% whole bunch fermentation, on skins for 2 weeks.
+Pressed to tank, settled overnight then racked to French oak puncheons (20% new) for élevage.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.